ShuoCCA/firstMockUp/README.md

 I tested it on processing, and I found I made some mistake which I can't solve it. why my value of arduino can not transfer to processing?

-If I have enough time, I want to try useing the IR sensor, temperature and others connect it with arduino,and visualize the data.
+If I have enough time, I want to try using the IR sensor, temperature and others connect it with arduino,and visualize the data.